AdobeDocs/experience-platform.en/help/destinations/destination-sdk/supported-functions.md

 ## Functions added by Adobe {#functions-added-by-adobe}

-In addition to the out-of-the-box functions provided by [!DNL Pebble], see below additional functions created by Adobe that you can use for your data exports.
+In addition to the out-of-the-box functions provided by [!DNL Pebble], see below the additional functions created by Adobe that you can use for your data exports.

-### addedSegments and removedSegments functions {#addedsegments-removedsegments-functions}
+### `addedSegments` and `removedSegments` functions {#addedsegments-removedsegments-functions}

 #### Use case